 Call drops Number of lost connections, i.e. interrupted calls was achieved.
-The base station has entered busy-state and pointed to other modules for load balancing.

 Async How often the base station has lost on-air DECT synchronisation

 Busy How often the maximum number of possible connections of the module

 Conn. drops How often the LAN connection to the base station was interrupted